modmoto/MicrowaveCommandline/README.md

 ## Roadmap
 Here are some ideas, that i would like to implement, not necessarly in that particular order
-- [ ] @LoadFromDb Syntax to load other domain classes when they are used in a method.
+- [X] @Load Syntax to load other domain classes when they are used in a method.
 - [ ] Add entity and aggregate separation, to be more domain driven.
 Entities should only contain IDs, Aggregates are the current DomainClass
 - [ ] Add Grapqhl endpoint for being able to do useful filtering besides id
 - [ ] Pub/Sub System with Signal R that gets setup within the schema.wsb file between two services effortless